diffblue/cbmc/src/libcprover-rust/readme.md

 ## Building instructions

-There are two ways to build the project:

-1. As part of the CBMC project (using `cmake`) by building CBMC with the flag `-DWITH_RUST_API=ON`.
-The outcome of this process is a compilation artefact `libcprover-x.y.z.a` under the `<build>/lib` directory.
+To build the Rust project you need the Rust language toolchain installed (you can install from [rustup.rs](https://rustup.rs)).

-2. By executing `cargo build` under this (`src/libcprover-rust`) directory.
+With that instaled, you can execute `cargo build` under this (`src/libcprover-rust`) directory.

 For this to work, you need to supply two environment variables to the
 project:

 * `CBMC_LIB_DIR`, for selecting where the `libcprover-x.y.z.a` is located
   (say, if you have downloaded a pre-packaged release which contains the static library), and
 * `CBMC_VERSION`, for selecting the version of the library to link against (this is useful if you have multiple versions of the library in the same location and you want to control which version you compile against).

 As an example, a command sequence to build the API through `cargo` would look like this (assuming you're executing these instructions from the root level